RealFill: Reference-Driven Generation for Authentic Image Completion: Method

 \textbf{Inference}.
 After training, we use the DDPM~\cite{ho2020denoising} sampler to generate an image $I_{gen}$, conditioning the model on $p$, $I_{tgt}$ and $M_{tgt}$.
 However, similar to the observation in~\cite{zhu2023designing}, we notice that the existing region in $I_{tgt}$ is distorted in $I_{gen}$.
-To resolve this, we first blur the mask $M_{tgt}$, then use it to alpha composite $I_{gen}$ and $I_{tgt}$, leading to the final $I_{out}$ with full recovery on the existing area and a smooth transition at the boundary of the generated region.
+To resolve this, we first feather the mask $M_{tgt}$, then use it to alpha composite $I_{gen}$ and $I_{tgt}$, leading to the final $I_{out}$ with full recovery on the existing area and a smooth transition at the boundary of the generated region.

 \textbf{Correspondence-Based Seed Selection}.
-The diffusion inference process is stochastic, i.e., the same input conditioning images may produce any number of generated images depending on the input seed to the sampling process.
-This stochasticity often results in variance in the quality of generated results, often requiring human intervention to select high-quality samples.
-While there exists work in identifying good samples from a collection of generated outputs~\cite{samuel2023all}, this remains an open problem.
-Nevertheless, our proposed problem of authentic image completion is a special case of this more general problem statement.
-In particular, the reference images provide a grounding signal for the true content of the scene, and can be used to help identify high-quality outputs.
-Specifically, we find that the number of image feature correspondences between $I_{out}$ and $\mathcal{X}_{ref}$ can be used as a metric to roughly quantify whether the result is faithful to the reference images.
-We propose \textit{Correspondence-Based Seed Selection}, a process that consists of generating a batch of outputs, i.e., $\{I_{out}\}$, extracting a set of correspondences (using LoFTR~\cite{sun2021loftr}, for example) between $\mathcal{X}_{ref}$ and the filled region of each $I_{out}$, (i.e., where $M_{tgt}$'s entry equals 1), and finally ranking the generated results $\{I_{out}\}$ by the number of matched keypoints.
+The diffusion inference process is stochastic, i.e., the same inputs may produce any number of generated images depending on the random seeds of the sampling process.
+The generation quality can vary due to this stochasticity, thus requiring humans to select high-quality samples.
+While there is work to identify good samples from a collection of generated outputs~\cite{samuel2023all}, this remains an open problem.
+In our case, the reference images actually provide a grounding signal for the true scene content, thus can be used to help identify high-quality outputs.

+Specifically, we use the number of image feature correspondences between $I_{out}$ and $\mathcal{X}_{ref}$ as a metric to roughly quantify whether the result is faithful to the reference images.
+During inference, we first generate a batch of outputs, i.e., $\{I_{out}\}$, then extract a set of correspondences (e.g., using LoFTR~\cite{sun2021loftr}) between $\mathcal{X}_{ref}$ and the filled region of each $I_{out}$, and finally rank the generated results $\{I_{out}\}$ by the number of correspondences.
 This allows us to automatically filter generations to a small set of high-quality results.
-Compared to traditional seed selection approaches in other domains, our proposed method greatly alleviates the need for human intervention in selecting best samples.